FlynnOwen/GPT-3-App/README.md

 * tests contains unit tests for source code
 * Dockerfile to build and host cross-platform

+# Pre-requisites:
+To start with this project you will need the following installed:
+* Python 3+
+* Ngrok

 To get started with project:
 ```[bash]